ericniaina/django-materialize/README.rst

 Template tags
 -------------

-`django-material` forms processing is built around simple concept called *part*. `part` is like django template block, it has a default value and could be overriden.
+`django-materialize` forms processing is built around simple concept called *part*. `part` is like django template block, it has a default value and could be overriden.
 But `parts` are created dynamically for each form field, which allows you to redefine specific form field html